marcocavanna/FireDataModeler/README.md

 Same as Model formatters property described above

 ### $parser(_name_, _constructor_)
-A simple object parser that contain only the Model and that will return a parsed object withou writing data on Database.
+A simple object parser that contains only the Model and that will return a parsed object without writing data on Database.
 The constructor must contain only the `model`{Object} key that will be evaluated like the `model` of the [`$model`](#model-object) Function

 ### $function(_name_, _function_)
 Declare a function that could be used into Model Constructor as [`FireData Type`](#firedata-type-definition).